 A balanced diet is a key factor in keeping the kids healthy.
 Provide children with fruits and vegetables, as well as a high protein food.
 Encourage them to drink more water instead of soda and juice.

 Not all screen times are bad for your child.
 Screen time during quarantine is even essential.
 Make use of technology to keep your child connected with family members and friends.
 Install kid-friendly messaging apps or make your child use your account to do regular video calls with relatives and enjoy virtual playdates with friends.

 Keep them learning

 Aside from online classes and playschools, it is good for children’s mental wellbeing if they continue to learn new things every day.
-Involve them in daily chores and teach them practice life skills.
+Involve them in daily chores and teach them to practice life skills.
 It is a good way for them to continuously learn.

 Staying indoors isn’t enough to protect the kids.
 Strike the balance between keeping your child safe from the virus and maintaining his mental and physical wellbeing.
 It’s what you do inside the house that counts.

 Gwen Llana-Serrano is a millennial mom who works from home.
 She owns a content writing start-up and writes about her experience as a mom for the first time on her parenting and lifestyle blog.
 He also writes articles for The Asian Parent, the largest parenting website in Southeast Asia.